Anti-Pakistan forces halting CPEC, economic progress: Senator

 elections.

-The Senator said that a large number of people will have job
+The Senator said that a large number of people would have job

 opportunities through CPEC and “One Belt and One Road” projects.